Brandonacz1994/XR-Course-master/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Modules installed in this repository:
+## NPM modules installed in this repository:

     "babylonjs": "^5.45.2",
     "babylonjs-gui": "^5.46.0",